How do home equity loans work? Overview and process

 1. Get home equity loan estimates from a few lenders to compare rates, terms, and fees

-2. Once you decide on a lender, submit a full loan application online or in person
+2. Once you decide on a loan originator, submit a full loan application online or in person

 3. Provide requested financial documentation like proof of homeownership, paystubs, W-2 forms, and tax returns

-4. You lender orders a home appraisal to determine your home’s value and the amount of equity available to borrow
+4. Your lender orders a home appraisal to determine your home’s value and the amount of equity available to borrow

 5. You wait for final approval from the underwriter